Mastercard Foundation

 The Mastercard Foundation is an international non-governmental organization established by Mastercard in 2006.
+It is the wealthiest charitable foundation in Canada, and one of the wealthiest in the world, with 2024 assets of $47 billion.

 The organization, which is based in Toronto, Ontario, has supported work in 49 countries.
 In 2018, Mastercard Foundation shifted to a specific focus on Africa, through its Young Africa Works strategy.

 The foundation develops programs primarily focused on reducing gender and economic inequality, expanding access to quality education, increasing the opportunities for decent work, and supporting overall economic growth.
 Funding is primarily managed with bilateral allocations through post-secondary institutions, research institutes, non-governmental organizations and the private sector, plus multilateral allocations through organizations like the numerous United Nations entities under the United Nations Sustainable Development Group.